-Foliage of Datura Stramonium is dark green above, silvery or shiny grey below and unclean smelling.
+The foliage of Datura Stramonium is dark green above, silvery or shiny grey below and unclean smelling.

 Plants grow up to the height of two to four feet and increase readily, most commonly reaching a diameter of four to five feet.

-Medicinal Uses: with the serious concern of Medical uses of Datura Stramonium are, Datura stramonium is still used to treat or mainly use for asthma, and gastrointestinal problems, irregular headaches, also aches, abscesses, swellings, arthritis, boils, hemorroids, rattlesnake bites, sprains, and tumors.
-It acts as a tranquilizer in maximum doses and as a refreshment or herb tonic and deleriant in large ones.
+Medicinal Uses: with the serious concern of Medical uses of Datura Stramonium are, Datura stramonium is still used to treat or mainly use for asthma, and gastrointestinal problems, irregular headaches, also aches, abscesses, swellings, arthritis, boils, hemorrhoids, rattlesnake bites, sprains, and tumors.
+It acts as a tranquilizer in maximum doses and as a refreshment or herb tonic and deliriant in large ones.
 Datura Stramonium is an insipid, antibiotic, antispasmodic and narcotic.